timotheeg/nefarious/doc/source/why.rst

 Then I realized that NEF files are just TIFF files; and the TIFF file format is just a container, with a well-defined, a well-understood tag-based format, that can hold just about anything.
 In fact, a NEF file from my Nikon D300S contains:

-#. a small thumbnail of the pic
+   1. a small thumbnail of the pic
-#. a full size, low quality jpeg preview
+   2. a full size, low quality jpeg preview
-#. the raw sensor data
+   3. the raw sensor data
-#. various metadata in standard (exif), and non-standard format (nikon's "maker notes")
+   4. various metadata in standard (exif), and non-standard format (Nikon's "maker notes")

-It rapidly became obvious that with a suitable utility, I should be able to replace the low -quality jpeg with whatever I considered to be the final processed look of the raw data.
+It rapidly became obvious that with a suitable utility, I should be able to replace the low-quality jpeg with whatever I considered to be the final processed look of the raw data.

-Lots of procrastination later, nefarious was finaly born.
+Lots of procrastination, and some work later, nefarious was finaly born.